 The same cannot be said, however, for the far right.
 A fascist who claims to believe in democracy is either lying or is deeply conflicted, because fascism is hostile to democracy in principle.

 Finally, a word about electoral systems.
-Throughout this series, I’ve been mostly thinking in terms of a multi-party situation, as found on most the European continent (and also, incidentally, in Brazil) – where proportional systems allow the development of different parties to represent different interests and ideologies, and coalition-building is a constant concern.
+Throughout this series, I’ve been mostly thinking in terms of a multi-party situation, as found on most of the European continent (and also, incidentally, in Brazil) – where proportional systems allow the development of different parties to represent different interests and ideologies, and coalition-building is a constant concern.

 Things are different in countries with single-member electorates, and particularly with first-past-the-post voting, as in Britain and most of its former colonies.
 Cross-country comparisons that neglect that difference can go astray.